FAQs

 The more we can introduce renewable gas, the more these emissions will fall.

 • Natural gas and LPG are important parts of New Zealand’s current energy mix.
-In the future, we would like to see renewable gases as part of that mix, by promoting their uptake we help to make this a reality.
+In the future, we would like to see renewable gases as part of that mix.
+By promoting their uptake we help to make this a reality.

 Still have questions?